TS000/lighthouse-developer-portal/docs/RFC/ci-cd.md

 ## Goal

 Our goal is to build an optimized CI/CD pipeline that produces fast, accurate, reliable, and comprehensive feedback to expedite our development cycle.
-We plan to achieve this goal by implementing automation tools and workflows that are triggered by merges pushed to the "main" branch of our Lighthouse Embark repository.
+We plan to achieve this goal by implementing automation tools and workflows that are triggered by merges pushed to the "main" branch of the Lighthouse developer portal repository.

 > Note: Is this an accurate description of our goals relating to creating a CI/CD pipeline?
 Are there other goals I should include?